pivot-access-ltd/bma-offline-docs/src/how-to-troubleshoot-maas-5333.md

 <a href="#heading--django-subarch-error"><h3 id="heading--django-subarch-error">Subarchitecture error thrown by django</h3></a>

-Occassionally, you may encounter an error similar to this one:
+Occasionally, you may encounter an error similar to this one:

 ```
 django.core.exceptions.ValidationError: ['Subarchitecture(<value>) must be generic when setting hwe_kernel.']